 java -jar build-cache-node-20.0.jar start --data-dir /opt/build-cache-node --port 443

-Most systems require super user privileges to bind to a port lower than 1024.
+Most systems require superuser privileges to bind to a port lower than 1024.

 In the absence of a --port option, the PORT environment variable is also respected.